A Hyperbolic Analogue of the Rademacher Symbol: Abstract

 \section{Abstract}

 One of the most famous results of Dedekind is the transformation law of $\log \Delta(z)$.
-After a half-century, Rademacher modified Dedekind's result, and introduced an $\SL_2(\Z)$-conjugacy class invariant (integer-valued) function $\Psi(\gamma)$ called the Rademacher symbol.
-The symbol appears in several fields of mathematics.
-Inspired by Ghys' work on modular knots, Duke-Imamo\={g}lu-T\'{o}th (2017) constructed a hyperbolic analogue of the symbol.
+After a half-century, Rademacher modified Dedekind's result and introduced an $\SL_2(\mathbb{Z})$-conjugacy class invariant (integer-valued) function $\Psi(\gamma)$ called the Rademacher symbol.
+Inspired by Ghys' work on modular knots, Duke--Imamo\={g}lu--T\'{o}th (2017) constructed a hyperbolic analogue of the symbol.

-In this article, we study their hyperbolic analogue of the Rademacher symbol $\Psi_\gamma(\sigma)$ by comparing with the classical Rademacher symbol and provide two types of explicit formulas.
-In association with it, we show Kronecker limit type formulas of the parabolic, elliptic, and hyperbolic Eisenstein series contrastively.
-This gives a harmonic, polar harmonic, and locally harmonic Maass form of weight $2$.
+In this article, we study their hyperbolic analogue of the Rademacher symbol $\Psi_\gamma(\sigma)$ and provide its two types of explicit formulas by comparing it with the classical Rademacher symbol.
+In association with it, we contrastively show Kronecker limit type formulas of the parabolic, elliptic, and hyperbolic Eisenstein series.
+These limits give harmonic, polar harmonic, and locally harmonic Maass forms of weight 2.